HumanSignal/label-studio/docs/source/guide/storage.md

   }
 }]
 ```
-There are several ways to add your hand mad task: API, web interface, another storage.
+There are several ways to add your hand made task: API, web interface, another storage.
 The simplest one is to use **Import** button inside project main page.
 Drag and drop your json file inside window, after this push blue button **Import**.
 <img src="/images/upload-task.png" alt="Task upload via web." width="100%">

 #### Add storage with the Label Studio API